shahadelshehaby/conference-registration-system/README.md

 3. Auto-populate the PRF from approved conference application data, eliminating duplicate entry.
 4. Provide a real-time executive dashboard accessible to Dean, Director of Research, VP Academic Affairs, and UD President.
 5. Maintain a searchable, auditable historical record of all applications and their outcomes.
-6. Support post-conference compliance tracking and reminders.
+6. Support post-conference LinkedIn compliance tracking, reminders, and university brand visibility measurement.

 ### 3.2 Success Metrics (KPIs)